 - Create an iCloud account for your child, even if they aren't 13 years old.

 Creating an iCloud account will give you full access to iCloud's parental controls and allow you to keep a close eye on what your child is doing on the Internet.
-When your child is old enough, you can migrate their iCloud account off the family plan to give them a bit more independence without losing any of their purchased apps or data.
+When your child is old enough, you can migrate their iCloud account off of the family plan to give them a bit more independence without losing any of their purchased apps or data.
 Note, the cost of maintaining an iCloud account is $0.99 per month for 50GB of storage.

 Adding someone to your Family Sharing plan is easy.
 On your own phone, go to Settings > tap your profile > Family Sharing > Add Family Member > Create Child Account/Add Child.